Marlin Baitball Trip Report 2025

 So good.

 Most boats were respectful.
-One group wasn’t, divers swimming down after the whale on breath-hold, trying to get right next to it, selfie sticks out.
+One group wasn’t, their divers were swimming down after the whale on breath-hold, trying to get right next to it, selfie sticks out.
 No manners at all.

 The Bryde’s whale made several passes at the baitball.
 It was a hell of a show and definitely the highlight of the day.
 I’ve been dreaming of this for a long time.

-My photos weren’t great, tough light, bubbles everywhere from the wildlife, fish scales in the water column.
-My images were blah.
+My photos weren’t great, tough light, terrible angle, I was a bit far, bubbles everywhere from the wildlife, fish scales in the water column.
+So my images were blah.

-But the GoPro video was solid, which I’m very happy about.
+But the GoPro video was decent, which I’m very happy about.

 It was an incredible experience, a dream moment for everyone there.